paradite/Graphpedia/README.md

 Improve the searching experience for the user.
 	-Fuzzy search : mongoDB

-Allow user to go to a random term on index page.

 Save searches

 Unit testing techniques - Ask mentor

 Abstraction of types - Ask mentor

+Better random function to get 2 random terms for proposing relationships on index page - Ask mentor

 UI:
 Expand boxes

 PureCSS
--Side bar

 Allow user to propose a relationship from an existing term to a new non-exisiting term(by typing the name of the new term)